Snowing (band): Musical style

 Snowing are known for their "hollered" vocals, with lyrics have been described as "musings on death and despair and drinking too much".
 Bassist, vocalist and lyricist John Galm has said the band's early lyrics are "almost like a diary".
 The band's compositions have been described as "explosive anthems of suburban stagnation as short and ferocious as the band’s career".
-Spin Magazine said Snowing "push beyond emo’s characteristic melancholy and opt for full-on apathy" and that "the band [experimented] with meticulous math rock structures that distract from atonal vocals and vaguely threatening lyricism [...] that peculiar brashness is intentional."
+Spin said Snowing "push beyond emo's characteristic melancholy and opt for full-on apathy" and that "the band [experimented] with meticulous math rock structures that distract from atonal vocals and vaguely threatening lyricism [...] that peculiar brashness is intentional".

 Legacy

 Snowing has been referred to as "the favourite band of your favourite emo revival bands”.
 The band developed a cult following after their breakup during the explosion and revival of emo into its fourth wave.